International adoption: Council of Europe

-The European Convention establishes common principles that should govern adoption.
-The Convention establishes procedures affecting adoption and its legal consequences to reduce the difficulties in promoting the welfare of the adopted children caused by the differences in legislation and practices among the European States.

-Among its essential provisions, the Convention stipulates that the adoption must be granted by a competent judicial or administrative authority (art.
-4), that birth parents must freely consent to the adoption (art.5) and that the adoption must be in the best interest of the child (art.8).
-Any improper financial advantages arising from the adoption of a child are prohibited (art.15).
+The European Convention establishes common principles, procedures, and legal consequences to govern adoption, in an effort to reduce difficulties in promoting the welfare of adopted children caused by differences in legislation and practice among European States.
+Among its essential provisions, the Convention stipulates that a competent judicial or administrative authority must grant the adoption, that birth parents must freely consent to the adoption, and that the adoption must be in the child's best interests.
+Any improper financial advantages arising from the adoption of a child are prohibited.